 11.4 The provisions of this Section shall not apply to any Confidential Material which:

 a) is or becomes commonly known within the public domain other than by breach of this Agreement;

-b) is obtained from a third party who is lawfully authorised to disclose such information free from any obligation of confidentiality; or
+b) is obtained from a third party who is lawfully authorized to disclose such information free from any obligation of confidentiality; or

 c) is independently developed without reference to any Confidential Material.